THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 6. Discard/Disposal

-property, the property may be donated and/or sold to an approved non-profit organization.
+surplus property, the property may be donated and/or sold to an approved non-profit organization.

 The following are examples of approved organizations: